Copyright law of Switzerland: History

 In 1955, a revision of the 1922 law extended the copyright term from 30 to 50 years.
 This extension was not retroactive and applied only to works that were still copyrighted in 1955 (art.
 66bis).

 Already three years later, work on an omnibus revision of the law was begun, but it took more than 30 years to complete this project until in 1992 a new copyright law was passed.
-It entered in force on July 1, 1993 and extended the copyright term again non-retroactively to 70 years.
+It entered in force on 1 July 1993 and extended the copyright term again non-retroactively to 70 years.

 In 2004, another revision of the Swiss copyright law was begun with the goal of making the law compliant with the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT).
-It was finally approved by both chambers of the Swiss parliament on October 5, 2007.
+It was finally approved by both chambers of the Swiss parliament on 5 October 2007.
 At the same time, the parliament also ratified the Swiss adherence to the WCT and the WPPT.
-The revised law entered in force on July 1, 2008.
+The revised law entered in force on 1 July 2008.

+In 2019, another revision to Swiss copyright law was approved by the Federal Assembly, which came into force on 1 April 2020.
+It adds copyright exceptions for data mining of legally-obtained works for research purposes, and expands the exceptions for orphan works.
+It establishes that photographs of three-dimensional objects can now be protected by copyright, even if they do not display individuality.
+They also introduce a notice and stay down procedure for services which host copyright infringing works, establish that IP addresses can now be collected and submitted to authorities as part of copyright infringement investigations, and introduce a new renumeration scheme for works offered via video on demand platforms.